lilarin/Coursework-Graph-Plotter/README.md

 <h3>Application Features:</h3>
 - This program can graph functions with:</br>
-sin, cos, tan, cot, sqrt, ln and negative numbers
+sin, cos, tan, cot, sqrt, ln and negative numbers</br>
-- You can scale the plane with the mouse scroll and the arrows on the keyboard
+- You can scale the plane with the mouse scroll and the arrows on the keyboard</br>
-- The plane can be moved by simultaneously pressing the right mouse button and moving the cursor
+- The plane can be moved by simultaneously pressing the right mouse button and moving the cursor</br>
-- You can enter data both from the keyboard and from the menu
+- You can enter data both from the keyboard and from the menu</br>
-- After changing the position and scale, everything can be reset to its initial state using the Esc key
+- After changing the position and scale, everything can be reset to its initial state using the Esc key</br>

 <h3>Application interface:</h3>